 Wai Hon Chu born in Hong Kong, is the co-author of The Dumpling: A Seasonal Guide, which contains over 130 traditional recipes from around the world.
 He is a graduate of the Art Institute of New York, where he served as a member of the 2002 Pastry Advisory Committee and received the 2002 Distinguished Alumni Award.
 Wai has worked in the kitchens of March, Clementine, and The Russian Tea Room, and founded El Eden Chocolates.
 He is currently working on his next cookbook.

 Annemarie Colbin, Ph.D., is a health educator, award-winning writer, consultant and lecturer.
-She is founder, CEO, and President of the Natural Gourmet Institute for Health & Culinary Arts and Institute for Food & Health.
+She is founder and Chairman Emeritus of the Natural Gourmet Institute.
 She is the author of several books including Food and Healing, which has been translated into six languages.
 Her book The Whole-Food Guide to Strong Bones - A Holistic Approach was released in early 2009.
 She has written the column "Food and Your Health" for New York Spirit magazine since 1988.
 Dr. Colbin is recognized as an expert on the subject of food and health.
 Her personal website is foodandhealing.com.

 Fran Costigan, the “queen of vegan desserts,” is an internationally recognized pastry chef, culinary instructor, and the author of More Great Good Dairy Free Desserts and Great Good Dairy Free Desserts.
 Her third book, Vegan Chocolate, will be released in fall 2013.
 She is a graduate of the NY Restaurant School and CTP, and a former pastry chef at several establishments including Angelica Kitchen.
 Fran has been a featured chef at such diverse venues as Dr. John McDougall’s Celebrity Chef Weekend, NAVS Summerfest, Toronto VegFest, Earthsave Taste of Health, to name a few.
 She has also been featured on the Discovery Health Channel and Nightline, and selected as “one of the most interesting players in the food and drink arena.”
 Fran’s website is francostigan.com.